Kevin Ellis (rugby): Playing career

+Ellis switched back to playing rugby union in 1995, but briefly returned to rugby league in 2003 to play for Bridgend Blue Bulls in the 2003 Rugby League Conference Grand Final.
+He also made further appearances for Wales in 2003 against Russia, and Australia, and in 2004 against Ireland.

+Ellis also worked as an assistant coach with Celtic Crusaders for several years, where he also made a handful of appearances as a player.

 In May 2010 he announced that he would be returning to rugby at the age of 45 for the club that he was coach for, Maesteg RFC in the SWALEC Final.

+Outside rugby

 Ellis also became a patron of Healing the Wounds, a British charity launched in December 2009 to help provide support and care for British servicemen and women suffering from Post Traumatic Stress Disorder.